What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 How long does it take to climb all Seven Summits?

-The fastest verified completion is under 4 months (Steve Plain’s “Project 7 in 4” in 2018), but realistic timelines for working professionals are 3–8 years.
-Most Seven Summits climbers spread the peaks across multiple seasons because of seasonal climbing windows (Vinson is November–January, Aconcagua is December–February, Denali is May–July, Everest is April–May, Kilimanjaro and Elbrus and Carstensz have more flexible windows).
+The fastest verified completion is under 4 months (Steve Plain’s “Project 7 in 4” in 2018), but realistic timelines for working professionals are 3-8 years.
+Most Seven Summits climbers spread the peaks across multiple seasons.
+The seasonal climbing windows are tight: Vinson is November-January, Aconcagua is December-February, Denali is May-July, Everest is April-May.
+Kilimanjaro, Elbrus, and Carstensz have more flexible windows.
 Five years is a reasonable median pace for a working professional with discretionary vacation and savings, with one major peak per year and the smaller peaks fitted between them.

 Are the published operator prices the real cost?

-No — operator prices typically cover 60–80% of the real cost.
+No — operator prices typically cover 60-80 percent of the real cost.
 The published price covers the operator fee, which usually includes guides, on-mountain logistics, basecamp services, and (sometimes) permits.
 It does not include international flights, travel insurance, tips, summit bonuses, gear, in-country accommodation before and after the expedition, visas, training peaks, or excess baggage fees.
-For each peak in this article, we’ve added all those items into the spreadsheets — that’s why the totals are 30–50% higher than what you’d see on an operator’s website.
+For each peak in this article, we’ve added all those items into the spreadsheets.
+That’s why the totals are 30-50 percent higher than what you’d see on an operator’s website.
 Always budget for the all-in number, not the operator’s headline price.

 Sources and Verification

-This investigation was built from publicly available 2026 operator pricing, official permit fees, and current-year flight and travel data:
+This investigation was built from publicly available 2026 operator pricing.
+The sources also include official permit fees and current-year flight and travel data:

 - Operator pricing pages (2026) — Alpine Ascents International, IMG, RMI, AAI, Madison Mountaineering, Climbing the Seven Summits, Furtenbach Adventures, Adventure Consultants, AWExpeditions, Andes Specialists, 8K Expeditions, Pioneer Adventure, Seven Summit Treks, Adventure Indonesia.